pret/pokeemerald/INSTALL.md

 ## devkitARM's C compiler

 This project supports the `arm-none-eabi-gcc` compiler included with devkitARM.
-If devkitARM has already been installed as part of the platform-specific instructions, simply run:
+If devkitARM (a.k.a. gba-dev) has already been installed as part of the platform-specific instructions, simply run:
 ```bash
 make modern
 ```